monyarm/NovelVM/README.md

 **Mac OS X:**

-`$HOME/Documents/ScummVM Savegames/`
+`$HOME/Documents/NovelVM Savegames/`

 **Other unices:**

 We follow the XDG Base Directory Specification.
-This means by default saved games can be found in: `$XDG_DATA_HOME/scummvm/saves/`
+This means by default saved games can be found in: `$XDG_DATA_HOME/novelvm/saves/`

 If `XDG_DATA_HOME` is not defined or empty, `~/.local/share` will be used as value of `XDG_DATA_HOME` in accordance with the specification.

-If an earlier version of ScummVM was installed on your system, the previous default location of `~/.scummvm` will be kept.
-This is detected based on the presence of the path `~/.scummvm`.
+If an earlier version of NovelVM was installed on your system, the previous default location of `~/.novelvm` will be kept.
+This is detected based on the presence of the path `~/.novelvm`.

 **Windows Vista/7:**

-`\Users\username\AppData\Roaming\ScummVM\Saved games\`
+`\Users\username\AppData\Roaming\NovelVM\Saved games\`

 **Windows 2000/XP:**

-`\Documents and Settings\username\Application Data\ScummVM\Saved games\`
+`\Documents and Settings\username\Application Data\NovelVM\Saved games\`

 **Windows NT4:**

-`<windir>\Profiles\username\Application Data\ScummVM\Saved games\`
+`<windir>\Profiles\username\Application Data\NovelVM\Saved games\`

-Saved games are stored under a hidden area in Windows NT4/2000/XP/Vista/7, which can be accessed by running `%APPDATA%\ScummVM\Saved Games` or by enabling hidden files in Windows Explorer.
+Saved games are stored under a hidden area in Windows NT4/2000/XP/Vista/7, which can be accessed by running `%APPDATA%\NovelVM\Saved Games` or by enabling hidden files in Windows Explorer.

-Note for Windows NT4/2000/XP/Vista/7 users: The default saved games location changed in ScummVM 1.5.0.
+Note for Windows NT4/2000/XP/Vista/7 users: The default saved games location changed in NovelVM 1.5.0.
 The migration batch file can be used to copy saved games from the old default location, to the new default location.

 ### 6.1) Autosaves

-For some games ScummVM will by default automatically save the current state every five minutes (adjustable via the `autosave_period` config setting).
+For some games NovelVM will by default automatically save the current state every five minutes (adjustable via the `autosave_period` config setting).
 The default autosave slot for many engines is slot 0.

 The games/engines listed below have autosave support.

 -   AGI games
 -   Beneath a Steel Sky
 -   Bud Tucker in Double Trouble
 -   COMPOSER games
 -   Flight of the Amazon Queen
 -   Myst
 -   Riven
 -   SCUMM games
 -   The Legend of Kyrandia I (slot 999)
 -   ZVISION games

 For the SCUMM engine, this saved game can then be loaded again via Ctrl-0, or the F5 menu.